-Many authors are tempted to debate the trolls.
+Many authors are tempted to debate trolls and defend negative feedback.
 Do not do it.
 I made the mistake of corresponding with the troll about my crowdfunding course, and it was a mistake.
 I thought he was a critic.
 If he had been, he would have gone through the course and offered feedback.

 A hater is against you because of who you are or what you represent.
 They are motivated by internal emotional insecurities.
 They may feel guilty about the topic you’re discussing, or they may be jealous of your audience.
 Sadly, the larger your audience, the more haters you’ll attract.